 ATTENTION!You may be charged for activating it.
 Ask your telephony provider about charges in advance!

-3 Testing whether another device is interfering with the FRITZ!Box
+3 Checking if another device is interfering with the FRITZ!Box

 A device connected to the FRITZ!Box or the power mains may be transmitting interference to the FRITZ!Box.
 Perform the following test to see if this is the case:

 - Remove all devices and cables from the LAN ports and the USB port on the FRITZ!Box.
 If no devices were connected, connect a computer to a LAN port on the FRITZ!Box.

 - If the error no longer occurs, then a device connected to the FRITZ!Box was transmitting interference to the FRITZ!Box or the computer now channels it off.
 Usually, you can eliminate the cause of the interference through one of these measures:

 Important:If the problem occurs with a FRITZ!Powerline adapter, use the UTP network cable included with the FRITZ!Powerline adapter.

 - If a device connected to the USB port is transmitting interference to the FRITZ!Box, connect the device to a USB port on your computer instead of to the FRITZ!Box.